andromechanic/Obsidian-Vault/PCA.md

 ### **Principal Component Analysis (PCA)**

-PCA (Principal Component Analysis) is a [[dimensionality reduction]] technique used in machine learning and statistics.
+PCA (Principal Component Analysis) is a [[Dimensionality Reduction]] technique used in machine learning and statistics.
 It helps simplify complex datasets by reducing the number of features (dimensions) while preserving as much important information (variance) as possible.

 ---